Which countries are the best at caring for the elderly?

 Plan earlier than you think

 Care arranged in a crisis is rarely ideal.
 Early conversations and assessments help families retain more choice and control.
+Our guide on when to consider live-in care sets out the signs worth watching for.

 Prioritise continuity of care